 Use social media

 Instagram is particularly popular in the fitness industry.
-Create motivational videos, before and after shots of your clients, coaching videos, pictures of you and your clients’ training maybe even pictures of the books you own, it shows you are always learning.
-We have a great selection of personal training books that can help you in your career.
+Many digital marketing experts believe video is the future and there are numerous statistics to back this up.
+People love videos!
+This is your opportunity to create motivational videos and specialised coaching videos.
+If aesthetics is your client’s goal it is also recommended to do before and after shots of your clients.
+If your client approves get many pictures of you and your clients’ training maybe even pictures of the books you own, it shows you are always learning.
+Human Kinetics has a great selection of personal training books that can help you in your career.
 This will help you keep your clients and gain new customers.
 Remember to use some relevant hashtags too.

 Facebook is another way for you to promote your business to new clients.
 With Facebook adverts, you can target people with a specific interest.
 You can also target by location.